Lower Back Pain

 - Avoid heavy activities for few days

 In 1-2 weeks, patients usually get significant relief.
-However, it is recommended to consult a doctor for back pain, orthopedic surgeon, spine specialist, neurosurgeon or physiotherapist in following situations:
+However, it is recommended to consult a spine specialist in following situations:

 - Back pain not subsiding with above treatment (significant pathology)